Disease-Progression-Modelling/disease-progression-modelling.github.io/pages/notebooks/ebm/ebm.md

 `kde_ebm.mcmc`
 : Tools for Markov Chain Monte Carlo fitting of the EBM, including bootstrap cross-validation.

-The [pyEBM](https://github.com/88vikram/pyEBM) toolbox can be used to fit a traditional EBM, or a Discriminative EBM.
+The [pyEBM](https://github.com/88vikram/pyEBM) toolbox can be used to fit a Discriminative EBM, or a classical EBM using Gaussian mixture modelling.

+`pyebm.debm.fit(...):`
+: Fits DEBM to multimodal biomarker data and inherently handles missing data.
+DEBM estimates average Disease Course Sequence for the entire cohort, any pre-defined subgroup of it, as well as for each subject in the cohort.

+`pyebm.ebm.fit(...):`
+: Fits EBM to multimodal biomarker data and inherently handles missing data.
+EBM estimates average Disease Course Sequence for the entire cohort.

 ## **Tutorial(s)**